microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * Azure Active Directory
   * Azure Active Directory B2C
   * Enterprise Applications
-* DevOps: The partner should explain in detail on how they implement their devops strategy for easier repeatable code or infrastructure deployments.
+* DevOps: The partner should explain in detail on how they implement their DevOps strategy for easier repeatable code or infrastructure deployments.
 They should be familiar with the DevOps offerings with Azure and their implementations.
 Below is a list of such implementations.
   * Web Apps Deployment Slots
   * App Configuration
   * App Service Deployment Center